harrykhlo/rugby_club/README.md

 This page is brought by a button click on the admin page.
 The button is at the second column of the member list on the admin page.

 - Functions of Assign Team Page
   This Assign Team Page allows admin to assign a team to the member belonging to the admin's club.
-The following details can be updated.

   The team belonging to the admin's club and matching with the member grade will be shown in a drop-down list on the page for the Admin's assignment.

 - Route of Assign Team Page
   The Assign Team Page is at /admin/memberteam/assign?adminid=`<admin id>`&memberid=5691`<member id>` of the site.
 The admin id and member id from the admin page and the row of the member list respectively are required to be given in the form of a GET request.

+## Toggle Active / Inactive Page (are entered from admin page)

+This page is brought by a toggle button click on the admin page.
+The button is at the third column of the member list on the admin page.

+- Functions of Toggle Active / Inactive Page
+  This Toggle Active / Inactive Page allows admin to either de-activate or re-activate the member belonging to the admin's club.

+- Route of Toggle Active / Inactive Page
+  The Toggle Active / Inactive Page is at /admin/member/activate?adminid=`<admin id>`&memberid=`<member id>`&membershipstatus=`<membership status>` of the site.
+The admin id, member id and membership status from the admin page and the row of the member list accordingly are required to be given in the form of a GET request.